This post contains paid and/or affiliate links. Read full disclosure.

 Under the wool, there’s one more layer of non-GMO PLA that’s made from potatoes.
 This layer also helps to wick moisture and add additional comfort.

 Once you zip up the encasement around the sides of the bed, you’d have no idea how many customizable components are inside the mattress.
 It’s very comfortable!
-I started sleeping better than I’d slept in a long time after getting our Naturepedic organic mattress set up.
+I started sleeping better than I’d slept in a long time after getting my Naturepedic organic mattress set up.

 Great Customer Service from a US-Based Company.